daschl/spring-boot/spring-boot-actuator/README.md

 # Spring Boot - Actuator

+> **Note:** Some of this documentation covers concepts from other modules, it will be
+> cleaned up before the final release.

 The aim of this project is minimum fuss for getting applications up and running in production, and in other environments.
 There is a strong emphasis on implementing RESTful web services but many features